Location: Flinders, VIC

-Further to this is a carry over a large ravine before reaching the fairway.
-Hitting here and the lie you may have is left to luck.
-The original hole was a par 3 with the green at the end of the fairway.
+Further to this is a carry over a large ravine, known as the ‘coffin’, before reaching the fairway.
+Hitting in here and the lie you may have is left to luck.
+The original hole was a par 3 with the green beyond the coffin ravine.

 Approach to the 4th green

-This was altered moving the green back and introducing another ravine, ‘purgatory’, betwee the fairway and green complex.
+This was altered moving the green beyond the next ravine, ‘purgatory’.
 Makes laying up on the fairway a logical option for me.
 The green itself slopes strongly from the rear, so keeping under the pin is critical.
 The hole has no bunkers or water, but is a really enjoyable hole.
 Great choices from the tee.
 Finding either of the ravines really makes for a difficult shot.
 A lot will take on more than they can handle, walking away scratching their head.

 Hole 5 – 445 meter par 5 – Beach Hole